MACH2Simulations/QuackBot_Docs/QuackAPI_Docs/content/Whoops/_index.md

 This page will contain short 1/2 Liners/Tidbits that aren't big enough for there own page, and the contents of the other stories.

 ### Wombel
-There maybe some stories about a Co Worker I will call ***"Womble"***, they joined with basically 0 technical skills, which in itself isn't a problem, but even after several years of training from me, 2 actual teachers and another technical person, they could still be ran around by a 6 month IT Apprentice.
+There maybe some stories about a Co Worker I will call ***"Womble"***, they had some very interesting ways of doing things.
-I Think wea pon ized incompetence was a huge factor

 ## Tidbits and Anecdote